SharePoint/sp-dev-docs/docs/general-development/how-to-retrieve-user-profile-properties-by-using-the-javascript-object-model-in.md

 ---
-title: How to Retrieve user profile properties by using the JavaScript object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: c6e1ca38-134f-428a-8d21-b8b2615b161b
+title: How to Retrieve user profile properties by using the JavaScript object model in SharePoint ms.prod: SHAREPOINT ms.assetid: c6e1ca38-134f-428a-8d21-b8b2615b161b
 ---

-# How to: Retrieve user profile properties by using the JavaScript object model in SharePoint 2013
+# How to: Retrieve user profile properties by using the JavaScript object model in SharePoint
-Learn how to retrieve user properties and user profile properties programmatically by using the SharePoint 2013 JavaScript object model.
+Learn how to retrieve user properties and user profile properties programmatically by using the SharePoint JavaScript object model.
-## What are user properties and user profile properties in SharePoint 2013?
+## What are user properties and user profile properties in SharePoint?
 <a name="bkmk_WhatIs"> </a>

 User properties and user profile properties provide information about SharePoint users, such as display name, email, title, and other business and personal information.
 In client-side APIs, you access these properties from the  [PersonProperties](http://msdn.microsoft.com/library/0274d97f-b697-f436-2aaf-f5bcf9b70df8%28Office.15%29.aspx) object and its [userProfileProperties](http://msdn.microsoft.com/library/56516666-7425-4993-222f-f745cf266e89%28Office.15%29.aspx) property.
 The [userProfileProperties](http://msdn.microsoft.com/library/56516666-7425-4993-222f-f745cf266e89%28Office.15%29.aspx) property contains all user profile properties, but the [PersonProperties](http://msdn.microsoft.com/library/0274d97f-b697-f436-2aaf-f5bcf9b70df8%28Office.15%29.aspx) object contains commonly used properties (such as [accountName](http://msdn.microsoft.com/library/ad1551bf-dad8-d54e-880a-8a4388fad44e%28Office.15%29.aspx),  [displayName](http://msdn.microsoft.com/library/ffc35ed6-5f3e-c86d-6931-97ff9d825a8b%28Office.15%29.aspx), and  [email](http://msdn.microsoft.com/library/74302f73-aaf6-920b-0605-812b0dbf4568%28Office.15%29.aspx)) that are easier to access.